-Both cards have a 50,000-point sign-up bonus (after spending $4,000 in the first three months), travel and dining bonus categories, unlimited earning potential and impressive travel benefits such as primary rental insurance, roadside assistance, travel accident insurance, purchase protection and more.
+Both cards have generous sign-up bonuses valued at $750, travel and dining bonus categories, unlimited earning potential and impressive travel benefits such as primary rental insurance, roadside assistance, travel accident insurance, purchase protection and more.
 However, the Reserve offers higher levels of coverage on many of those travel benefits, plus added perks for frequent travelers.

 Each has its advantages and disadvantages, and there is no clear overall “winner.”
 It’s all about deciding which card will fit your specific needs.

 |Sign-up Bonus||60,000 points (after spending $4,000 in the first three months)||50,000 points (after spending $4,000 in the first three months)|

 |Rewards Rate||2x points on dining and travel, 1x points on all other purchases||3x points on dining and travel*, 1x points on all other purchases|

 |Redemption Value||1.25 (when redeemed through the Chase Ultimate Rewards portal)||1.50 (when redeemed through the Chase Ultimate Rewards portal)|